kumarav1nash/Av1nashOnGit.github.io/Work Stuff/New Email Product Demo.md

 - **Code Coverage Monitoring:** Jacoco has been integrated to monitor code coverage, which currently stands at 50%.

 - **Built-in Monitoring:** The system Will includes monitoring by design.
-Meaning Every Scheduler wi
+Meaning Every Scheduler State will be send to respective team every time it runs.
 #### What’s Completed

 - **API-Based Email Services:**

-    - _Subscription-Based Emails:_ Features include sending welcome messages (including positive variants), as well as notifications for resume, pause, skip, cancel, change frequency, and add-on inclusion.
+    - _Subscription-Based Emails:_ Features include sending welcome messages (including positive variants), as well as notifications for resume, pause, skip, cancel, change frequency, and addOnInc.

     - _Child Order-Based Emails:_ Includes notifications for contract pause confirmations, pre-authorization, pre-ship, pre-ship pull-forward, and order processing failures.